Plugging of multi-mirror machines by a traveling rotating magnetic field: Introduction

 In this work, we propose using a traveling rotating magnetic field (TRMF) instead of TREF to enhance the axial confinement in MM systems.
-We will demonstrate that, while TREF is based on injecting transverse energy into the particles, TRMF induces phase space mixing without the need to heat the ions, as the magnetic force does not perform work on the charged particles.
+We demonstrate that, while TREF is based on injecting transverse energy into the particles, TRMF induces phase space mixing without the need to heat the ions, as the magnetic force does not perform work on the charged particles.
 Still, TRMF exhibits plugging efficiency similar to TREF while consuming little energy.
 As with TREF, the resonant coupling arises from the asymmetry induced by the Doppler-compensated field phase velocity.
-Another advantage is that transverse magnetic fields penetrate plasmas more easily than electric fields [\cite{watari1978radio}], making TRMF more feasible than TREF.
-The axial electric fields induced by the TRMF will decay in the plasma, thereby reducing plasma heating in the MM section that does not contribute to fusion or to axial re-trapping.
+An additional advantage is that transverse magnetic fields penetrate plasmas more easily than electric fields [\cite{watari1978radio, hugrass1981numerical, milroy1999numerical}], making TRMF more feasible than TREF for dense plasma conditions.
+This capability of a rotating magnetic field (RMF) is well established in the context of driving and sustaining FRCs [\cite{jones1999review, furukawa2019verification, polzin2020state, cohen2023laboratory}], providing strong evidence for efficient magnetic-field penetration into the plasma.
+In contrast, the axial electric fields induced by the TRMF will decay in the plasma, thereby reducing plasma heating in the MM section that does not contribute to fusion or to axial re-trapping.
 Since the plugging effect is robust to the degree of decay of the induced axial electric field, it is effective both in dense and dilute plasmas.

 The structure of the paper is as follows.
 Sec.~\ref{sec: fields} introduces the configuration of the static magnetic mirror field and the external TRMF.
 Sec.~\ref{sec: single particle} studies the particle dynamics in the presence of TRMF using Monte-Carlo single particle simulations.
 The simulation results are then integrated over the fuel-particle distribution to evaluate the transition rates between different phase-space populations, and are compared with those obtained for the TREF scheme.
 Sec.~\ref{sec: rate eqs} incorporates the effect of TRMF into the generalized rate equations model for MM systems and calculates the confinement enhancement.
 Sec.~\ref{sec: discussion} discusses the power considerations and the trapping mechanism of the different RF schemes.
-Finally, Sec.~\ref{sec: conclusions} summarizes the conclusions of this work.
+Finally, Sec.~\ref{sec: conclusions} summarizes the conclusions.